MichaelNolan80/Getting-Started/README.md

 Chapter 4 - <a href="https://github.com/MichaelNolan80/MH-CH4">Building a Hacking VertualLab.</a>
 --
-  Lets start by building a vertual Lab, here I will be doing the folowing
+  Lets start by building a vertual Lab, here I will be doing the following

 - **Downloading Kali Linux**
 - **Installing VMware Vertual Machine**